CeeblueTV/webrtc-client/README.md

 > 💡 **TIP**
 >
 > If your project uses [TypeScript](https://www.typescriptlang.org/), it is recommended to set `"target": "ES6"` in your configuration to align with our usage of ES6 features and ensures that your build will succeed (for those requiring a backwards-compatible [UMD](https://github.com/umdjs/umd) version, a [local build](#building-locally) is advised).
-> Then Defining the compiler option `"moduleResolution": "Node"` in **tsconfig.json** helps with import errors by ensuring that TypeScript uses the correct strategy for resolving imports based on the targeted Node.js version.
+> Then defining the compiler option `"moduleResolution": "Node"` in **tsconfig.json** helps with import errors by ensuring that TypeScript uses the correct strategy for resolving imports based on the targeted Node.js version.
 >   ```json
 >   {
 >      "compilerOptions": {